connor-petri/DnD-5e-Monster-Database/README.md

   Run setup.py:

-    This will install pyenv and tcl-tk through homebrew if you dont already have them installed.
+    This will install pyenv and tcl-tk through homebrew and PySimpleGUI through pip if you dont already have them installed.
-    It will then create a pyenv shell and install PySimpleGUI in that shell.

 Windows: